zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_vio/_next-steps.md

 # ================================================================================

 next_step_guidance: >
    Arm Virtual Hardware is a flexible execution target, and is designed to be used in a CI/CD workflow.
+Find out more here:
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/iot/avh_cicd/"
+recommended_path: "/learning-paths/microcontroller/avh_cicd/"
 # Link to the next learning path being recommended(For example this could be /learning-paths/cloud/mongodb).